Remedies For Cat HairballsOctober 20, 2017

 It’s obvious what causes hairballs…hair.
 So, how can you help reduce the amount of hair your beloved pet is ingesting and how can you help prevent the coughing, hacking and vomiting in the first place?
 Here are some hairball remedies for your cat;

 Keeping your grooming regime up is imperative.
 Even short-haired breeds will require a light rub down to remove excess hair.
 This is especially important during seasonal changes.
 Another good tip is to keep grooming equipment easy to find.
 A good slicker cat brush pushed down the back of the couch will make grooming a regular part of television time shared with your ‘purring cushion’.
 By removing a daily dose of loose hair, you will prevent that hair from being ingested and ultimately reduce the number of hairballs.
-More on cat grooming.
+More on cat grooming and grooming supplies.

 There are many hairball diets specially formulated to help cats who suffer from the attack of the hairballs.
 Having a diet full of fibre can help.
 These fibres help your cat break down the hair so it can move more freely through the digestive tract.

 When should you be concerned about your cat’s hairball issues?
 If your cat is coughing more often or losing weight, it’s important to seek veterinary assistance.
 Your cat shouldn’t be vomiting every day.
-If you notice your cat has hairballs in their litter box, or is coughing up many hairballs it’s a good idea to chat with your vet about a good treatment to help.
+If you notice your cat has hairballs in their litter box or is coughing up many hairballs, it’s a good idea to chat with your vet about a good treatment to help.
 Many cats suffering from large hairballs may become constipated or suffer from diarrhoea.
 However, ensuring you have a clean bill of health is vital as the coughing and vomiting could be a symptom of another problem.